iossifovlab/gpf/userdocs/getting_started.rst

 Start GPF Web UI
 ++++++++++++++++

-After importing new study into GPF data instance you need to restart the GPF web UI.
+After importing a new study into the GPF data instance, you need to restart the GPF web UI.
 Stop the Django develompent server and start it again::

         ./manage.py runserver 0.0.0.0:8000